A Pretty Flower Fairy Crown for Every Day!

 I did some looking online and found these general head size guidelines to make the flower crowns.
-General head size for a 3-5-year-old is 20”, for a 6 – 10 years old is 21” inches; if making a crown for a specific little girl you can always measure first to be sure.
+The general head size for a 3-5-year-old is 20”, and for a 6 – 10 years old is 21” inches; if making a crown for a specific little girl you can always measure first to be sure.

 - 3 flower sprays ( flowers 1 ” or less)

 - floral wire (I used 18”)